Barclays lifts Kinder Morgan Inc. [KMI] price estimate. Who else is bullish?

 Sponsored

-In Namibia, an African venue that is being set up as the scene of the world’s next—and possibly last—major onshore oil discovery, the oil and gas rights to an entire 8.5-million-acre sedimentary basin are owned by a single, small company.
-Mentioned in ‘s commentary includes: Occidental Petroleum Corporation (NYSE: OXY), Kinder Morgan, Inc. (NYSE: KMI), Equinor ASA (NYSE: EQNR), Apache Corporation (NASDAQ: APA), Crescent Point Energy Corp.
-(NYSE: CPG).
+Interested parties will be able to view the materials to be presented at the event by visiting KMI’s website at: https://ir.kindermorgan.com/events-and-presentations/default.aspx.
+The presentations will also be accessible by audio webcast (both live and on-demand) on KMI’s website at the same web address.
+Live presentations are scheduled to begin at 8 a.m.
+CT, and an archived webcast will remain available for 90 days on KMI’s website at the above address.

-It opened the trading session at $15.60, the shares rose to $15.77 and dropped to $15.46, the range by which the price of stock traded the whole day.
-The daily chart for KMI points out that the company has recorded 7.24% gains over the past six months.
-However, it is still -65.07% lower than its most recent low trading price.
+Kinder Morgan Inc. represents 2.26 billion in outstanding shares, while the company has a total market value of $34.55 billion with the latest information.
+KMI stock price has been found in the range of $14.825 to $15.37.

-If we look at the average trading volume of 18.45M shares, KMI reached to a volume of 17140927 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 18.63M shares, KMI reached a trading volume of 17984387 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about Kinder Morgan Inc. [KMI]: